thinking024/NWPU/English.md

 # 介绍家庭

 In my family, there are three members, my farther, my mother, and I.

 My father is a worker, and he is always fully occupied, so most of the housework is done by my mother.

-Of course, when I am at home, I would help her.
+Of course, when I am at home, I will help her.
 I love my parents and they love me,  too.

-When I make a success, they are more excited than me, and support me to do better.
+When I make a success, they are more excited than me, and support me to do better next time.

 During my preparation for graduate examination, the support from my family is always my momentum.

 Parents’ love is unselfish, I am deeply affected, so I will do all what I can to repay them.

 # 本科学校

-I studied as an undergraduate in Hunan University of Science and Technology which is located in Xiangtan, the hometown of Chairman Mao.
+I studied as a senior student in Hunan University of Science and Technology which is located in Xiangtan, the hometown of Chairman Mao.
+And my major is software engineering.

+I spent three wonderful years here, from freshman to senior year, everything is still vivid in my mind.

-In the past three years, many things have left a deep impression on me.
+During the past years, many things have left deep impression on me.

-The beautiful campus, excellent and responsible teachers, the delicious food in the snack street outside the school.
+The beautiful campus, excellent and responsible teachers, the delicious food in the school.

-After the new principal took office, reforms were made in many aspects, and the school is getting better and better.
+After the new principal took office, reforms were made in many aspects.
+Teachers and students can enjoy many convenient services now.
+The school is becoming better and better.

-Although it is not well known, I still appreciate it because it offers me a chance to  develop my ability and brings me a lot of good memories.
+Looking back on my college years, I have no regrets.
+Although my school is not well known, I’m still very grateful to it because it offers me a chance to develop my ability and brings me a lot of good memories.
 It makes me who I am now.